ciscorx/7z-revisions/README.md

  r = switch to revision view,<br/>
  d = jump to next change hunk,<br/>
  e = jump to previous change hunk, <br/>
- g = Quit 7z-revisions and then try to goto the line in your document corresponding to the change hunk that was at point.
+ g = Quit 7z-revisions and then try to goto the line in your document corresponding to the change hunk that was at point.<br/>
+ z = edit revision note

  There are also some functions in the menu which provide for consoldating the current days worth of changes, or last hour